-Management of the Organization has evaluated events and transactions occurring after December 31, 2021 through June 30, 2022, the date the financial statements were available for issuance, for recognition or disclosure in the financial statements.
-There were no events and transactions that required recognition and disclosures in the financial statements.
+Management of the Organization has evaluated events and transactions occurring after December 31, 2022 through May 25, 2023, the date the financial statements were available for issuance, for recognition or disclosure in the financial statements.
+On January 4th, 2023 the Organization renewed their lease agreement with Vetpetconnect LLC, for commercial rental space.
+See further disclosure in Note 5 Lease Agreements.